 Nolen’s Last Words on Roofing SEO

-As a former blue-collar business owner myself and the owner of a long-running SEO agency, my words are based on experience, expertise, and empathy.
+As a former blue-collar business owner and the owner of a long-running SEO agency, I speak from experience, expertise, and empathy.

-The minutia of a title tag and a meta description only matter in the context of how it can help your roofing business thrive in 2024.
-These gurus can’t relate to us on the fundamental level needed to form a trustworthy partnership.
+The minutia of a title tag and a meta description only matter in the context of how it can help your roofing business thrive.

 As a token of my respect and admiration from one American business owner to the next, I want to offer you this free PDF on Google’s upcoming search generative experience.

-And be sure to bookmark this guide as we regularly update it based on the latest trends in Roofing SEO.
+And be sure to bookmark this guide as I regularly update it based on the latest trends in Roofing SEO.